ibukun-oyedeji/assessment/README.md

 To deploy the infrastructure, follow these steps:

-- Navigate to the terraform repo by running `cd Infrastructure` in your terminal.
+- Navigate to the terraform repo on https://github.com/ibukun-oyedeji/Infrastrucuture and running `cd Infrastructure` in your terminal.
 - Execute the command `terraform apply -auto-approve` to initiate the deployment process.
 This command automates the approval of the deployment, streamlining the process.

 After the Terraform process completes, the URL for the load balancer will be displayed in the terminal.
 Copy and paste this URL into your browser to access the application.